-- 1 Min. level = max. meas. distance - Max. level = min. meas. distance
+- 1 Min. level = max. meas. distance - 2 Max. level = min. meas. distance

-For this adjustment, the distance is entered with full and virtually empty vessel.
-If these values are not known, an adjustment with distances, for example, of 10 % and 90 % is also possible.
+For this adjustment, the distance is entered when the vessel is full and nearly empty.
+If these values are not known, an adjustment with other distances, for example, 10 % and 90 % is also possible.
 Starting point for these distance specifications is always the seal surface of the thread or flange.